zzonyo/trust-docs-test/source/index.html.md

 API Key Permission：Trade<br>
 Rate Limit (NEW): 2times/2s

-This endpoint place an order to apply a margin loan.
+This endpoint places an order to apply a margin loan.

 ### HTTP Request